mvmorin/queller-bot/glossary.md

 - Value: Point rating of army calculated as:
 	- +1 for each hit point
+		- When defending in a region with a stronghold, only count the 5 strongest units.
-	- +1 for each combat die including Captain of the West (capped at 5)
+	- +1 for each combat die including Captain of the West (maximum of +5)
-	- +1 for each point of leadership (capped at lower of 5 or total army units)
+	- +1 for each point of leadership (maximum of +X where X is the lower of 5 or the number of army units)
 	- +1 for each Captain of the West
 	- +1 for defending in a fortification or city region
 	- x1.5 (rounded down) if
 		- defending in a stronghold; or
-		- army is mobile or a threat.
+		- army is mobile and a threat.
-	  For value given by hit points, only multiply the value given by the five strongest units in the region.
-	- x0.5 for sorties (rounded down)
+	- x0.5 if considered or performing a sortie (rounded down)
 	- If an army is mobile, exclude Saruman from the value calculation.